ckdrew670/cognacbox-bedrock-sage/README.md

 ## These were the steps used to create this repo

 ### Cognacbox
-* Set up a Cognac Box from https://github.com/reddingwebpro/cognacbox
+* Set up a Cognacbox from https://github.com/reddingwebpro/cognacbox
-  * (If you need PHP7 (7.4) rather than 8, there is an earlier version (2.3) of Cognacbox using 7.4.
-Just replace the Vagrantfile config with this https://github.com/reddingwebpro/cognacbox/blob/v2.3/Vagrantfile .
-Anything earlier and a Scotchbox may be best.)
+  * Cognacbox uses PHP 8.
+If you need PHP 7 (7.4), there is an earlier version (2.3) of Cognacbox you can use.
+Just replace the Vagrantfile config with this https://github.com/reddingwebpro/cognacbox/blob/v2.3/Vagrantfile
-* `cd` into the project folder

 ### Bedrock setup
-* Run `composer create-project roots/bedrock` https://docs.roots.io/bedrock/master/installation/#getting-started
+* In the project folder run `composer create-project roots/bedrock` (See https://docs.roots.io/bedrock/master/installation/#getting-started)
-* Take files out of Bedrock folder and move directly into project folder
+* This will create a `bedrock` folder inside you project.
+Moves the contents of this `bedrock` folder directly into the project folder
-* Update `.env` file with local env, hostname, DB information (make sure DB name matches the one in the Vagrantfile)
+* Update the `.env` file with your local env, hostname, DB information (make sure DB name matches the one in the Vagrantfile)
 * Add the following to the Vagrantfile to get it to point to `/web` instead of `/public`

 ```